Our Memory Disorders Program provides comprehensive care to patients and families facing dementia or other similar cognitive disorders.

 Specialized Care Team

-An expert multidisciplinary team — Medical College of Wisconsin physicians (neurologists and a geropsychiatrist), neuropsychologists, nurses and a social worker — is experienced in diagnosing and treating all types of memory disorders.
+An expert multidisciplinary team — physicians (neurologists and nurse practitioners), neuropsychologists, nurses and social services — is experienced in diagnosing and treating all types of neurodegenerative memory disorders.
 Team members are committed to:

 - Identifying memory disorders early through a comprehensive diagnostic assessment